HamidEidy/Nuxt.js-Eccomerce/README.md

 # Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+## Before running the project, register your API link in the nuxt.config section.
 ## Setup

 Make sure to install the dependencies: